rosaDennig/msd21_dennig_rosa/exercise5.md

 #### create a new branch logging
 ```
 with git branch -Switch to the logging branch via git checkout
+with  git log --graph --decorate --oneline the banches are visible
 ```
 #### dependencies added to the pom.xml
 ```